Skip to main content

 To build the source by yourself, follow the README.md inside the code repository.

-Quick Start: Empty Project Skeleton
+Quick Start: Starter Project Template

 To get started using Bigraph Framework right away, download the Maven-based Project Skeleton